 Here we are going to see how to refer another worksheet in Excel using the INDIRECT function.
 Create 3 worksheets titled as S1, S2, and S3 under the workbook name B1.
 In each S1 and S3 worksheets take some random numbers in the range of A1: C10.

-We will refer the worksheets S1 and S3 in worksheet S2.
+We will refer to the worksheets S1 and S3 in worksheet S2.
 Initially, nothing is placed in worksheet S2.
 After inserting the data in S1 and S3 do the following things in S2.

 In column A of Sheet S2, we will write different Sheet names.
 Column B will have the cell names and in different cells of column C, we will get the results based on the formula used.
-Let`s work on with row 2 first.
+Let`s work on row 2 first.

 In cell A2, write S1.
 Put a cell name say B9 in cell B2.
 Now in cell C2 write down the formula,